F4rcry92/F4rcry92/README.md

 - 👋 Hi, I’m @F4rcry92
 - 👀 I’m interested in Cybersécurity
-- 🌱 I’m currently learning on Tryahckme,Cisco,Fortinet
+- 🌱 I’m currently learning on Tryhackme,Cisco,Fortinet
 - 💞️ I’m looking to collaborate on Cybersécurity project for evolve and devellope an career
 - 📫 How to reach me https://www.linkedin.com/in/lhermitte-julien-cybers%C3%A9curit%C3%A9-it/
 <!---